 Sweeten the deal.

-Influencer marketing is a 13.8 BILLION dollar industry as of 2021, and it’s only going to continue to grow.
+Influencer marketing is a 10-billion-dollar industry as of 2021*, and it’s only going to continue to grow.

-In addition to a budget, think of ways you can draw them in to work with you.
-Affiliate programs or incentive programs can go a long way in building continued relationships.
+In addition to allocating a budget for influencer marketing, think of ways you can draw them in to work with you.
+Affiliate or incentive programs can go a long way in building continued relationships.

 Don’t be afraid to try again.

 You may be shocked when you reach out to someone and they ghost you or never respond.
 Maybe they’ll come back with a rate that’s not in your budget, or maybe their editorial calendar is full.
 This happens all the time.
 Don’t take it personally.